Who We Are

 The City of Sarasota

 Jan has been a resident of Sarasota for 45 years having a stellar career in finance and human resources, most recently with the City of Sarasota.
 She brings many years of expertise in Board Work for nonprofit organizations, including serving on the Board of the Directors of Key Chorale for 14 years.
 While there she contributed in many areas, including development, event planning, marketing, and community outreach.
 She has had a lifelong love of the arts and has been involved in community theater productions on stage and/or backstage in Sarasota, Bradenton, Venice, Anna Maria Island and local dinner theaters.
 Some of her favorite roles are Golde in Fiddler on the Roof and Jenny Lind in Barnum.
 She was a soprano section leader and sings in the choir at St. Boniface Church.
+Jan is also a participant in the SaraSolo pilot education program SOLOSYNGERY.

 Edward Scully - Secretary